 Slavery should have been banished to history but it’s actually a modern-day phenomenon.
 Over 40 million victims and these workers are making $350 billion worth of goods that we use.
 Slavery is about 1 in 200 workers.

 According to the UN, countries with the world’s highest rates of modern-day slavery are: North Korea, Eritrea and Burundi.
 Meanwhile India, China and Pakistan are home to the largest number of victims in terms of pure magnitude.

 Women and girls are the most vulnerable, with many being exploited by practices including forced labor, forced marriage, debt-bondage and domestic servitude.

 Tesla and Optimus – a Human Robot

 Tesla announced at AI day in 2021, they would develop a human-like robot Optimus and the first place it was for was their own factory and a prototype to be available by the end of 2022.
-Tesla says they will use the AI from their self-driving cars to produce humanoid robots designed to “eliminate dangerous, repetitive, boring tasks” and respond to voice commands from their owners.
+The AI is from their FSD of self-driving cars to produce humanoid robots designed to “eliminate dangerous, repetitive, boring tasks” and respond to voice commands from their owners.
 Optimus will be 173 centimetres tall and weigh 57 kg.
-It’s body will be powered by 40 electromechanical actuators, and a face of a screen display.
+Forty 40 electromechanical actuators power the body.
+A face is a screen display.
 Musk says they need it for themselves in the factory, but the application would be for any blue-collar job and that UBI will be necessary.

 Components of a Robot

 The components of a robot are the body/frame, control system, manipulators, and drivetrain.
-AI drives improved recognition and control systems, but improvements are also needed in the mechanical motors actuators and mechanical.
+AI drives improved recognition and control systems.
+Improvements are needed in the mechanical motors actuators and mechanical.
 Humans have remarkable dexterity!